iot-Noob/API-Boiler-Plate/README.md

 - Argon2
 - JWT
 - SQLite (or any other database supported by your `RunQuery` function)
+- `pyotp` for generating OTPs for 2FA
+- `qrcode` for generating QR codes for 2FA
 ## Setup

 1. **Install Dependencies**